keithga/zpaq/readme.txt

     This allows zpaq.exe to be used as a Self Extraciting Executable.
     The existing Self Extracting Executeable does not allow for some compression types.

 2. Removes LibDivSUFSort.c content from the libaray, so the resulting code can be used without the GPL.

+3. Unless there is an actual error, zpaq.exe should not write to stderr (messes up Powershell)

 Keith Garner - Keith@DeploymentLive.com  Aug 2018